bejibay/Landing-Page/README.md

-# landpage
+# Landing Page
-Landpage Design
+### Landing Page Design
 ```
-A simple design to illustrate how to
+A simple design to illustrate
-design an information landing page for
+how to design an information
-an organisation.
+landing page foran organisation.